Manual Index

 Start Video Session

-When you're signed up for PSYBooks Video, you can start your sessions right from your phone using PSYBooks Mobile.
+When you're signed up for PSYBooks Video, you can start your sessions from your phone using PSYBooks Mobile.
 The first step is to enter the View Appointment mode, such as was described above.
-When the appointment mode is Video, the View Appointment screen has a button which allows you to start the PSYBooks video session right from your phone:
+When the appointment mode is Video, the View Appointment screen has a button which allows you to start the PSYBooks video session right from this page:

 As you know, phone operating systems, versions and browsers are all different, so it's impossible to tell exactly what screens you and your patients will encounter the first time you try to conduct a video session via your mobile devices.
 However, the following section may give you some helpful problem-solving tips if you have difficulty: